Thousands of distraction-related crashes happen every year. Here are 7 of the most common driving distractions, plus tips to avoid them.

 Here's why phones are so distracting, how they increase accident risk, and tips for distraction-free driving when it comes to calls and texts.

-When a driver takes one or both hands off the wheel
+Taking one or both hands off the wheel

-When emotions dictate driving behavior or disrupt focus
+Letting emotions dictate driving behavior or disrupt focus

 It can take at least three times as long for a texting driver to respond than a safe and attentive driver.
 With sudden changes in traffic and road conditions, and sharing the road with cyclists and pedestrians, one text has the potential to cause lasting damage to yourself and others.